McPhelpsius/mcphelpsius.github.io/_posts/2016-05-25-Magazine-AJAX-Filter.md

 layout: post
 ---

-While working at Vance Publishing, I ran into a few challenges that made work more itneresting to me.
-I usually got "stuck" doing styles.
+While working at Vance Publishing, I ran into a few challenges that made work more interesting to me.
-I only say "stuck" because I know it's part of my job, but I don't like it being the only thing I do, mostly because of Browser-Compatibility **and** Mobile-First combined into one task.
-So I appreciated days like the following:
+There was a good patch of maybe 2-3 months where it felt like I was doing the same thing *everyday* (which I was), and it was getting old.
+So I appreciated the chance to take on the following task:

 > ## THREAT: Magazine Issue Filtering!
-> The fashion-forward family can't find fastly.
+> The fashion-forward fanatics can't find fastly.
+(The salon magazine
+> clients wanted to be able to get to their magazine issues more quickly)

 > ## TASK: Simplify the process
 > * Create a filtering interface to fetch magazines from one location at the top of the archive.